NixTS/ml-mildew-detection-in-cherry-leaves/README.md

 ### The Model Training

 For the model training, an *EarlyStopping* callback was implemented.
 That means, that the training of the model would automatically stop, when a specifies metric stops improving.
-The monitored metric was *val_accuracy* with the *patience* ste to *3*.
+The monitored metric was *val_accuracy* with the *patience* set to *3*.

 #### **Version v1**